 Observability provides you with granular insights and context into the behavior of applications running in your environments.
 At Elastic, we view observability as an attribute of any system that you build and want to monitor.
 Being able to detect and fix root cause events quickly within an observable system is what we consider a minimum requirement for any analyst.

-Elastic Observability provides you with a single stack to unify your logs, metrics, uptime data, application traces, user experience data, and synthetics.
+Elastic Observability provides you with a single stack to unify your logs, infrastructure metrics, uptime data, application traces, user experience data, and synthetics.
 Ingest your data directly to Elasticsearch, where you can further process and enhance the data, before visualizing it in Kibana.

 Search, monitor, and apply analytics in real time to events happening across all of your environments.
 Analyze the logs for a specific transaction, monitor the performance metrics for the host or container that it ran in, trace the transaction, and check the overall service availability.